Transcranial Magnetic Stimulation And Depression: An Effective Treatment?

 • Tingling or spasms in facial muscles

 Regardless of whether you pursue TMS, therapy will likely become a necessary part of your journey to relieve symptoms of depression.
 The benefits of therapy are numerous, especially with the rise in online therapy options.
 Being able to seek the care you need from wherever you are means that you don’t even need to get out of bed to find support.
-Even on your toughest days, an online therapist can be accessible.
+Even on your toughest days, an online therapist can be more convenient.

 Takeaway